dennisshevtsov/code-convention/README.md

 * Do add an empty line in an end of a file.
 * Do turn on showing white spaces (VS: ctrl+R, ctrl+W).
-* Do not use multiple lines between ligical blocks.
-Do use one line.
 * Do not use this if is is not required.
 * Do use the sealed modifier to each classes, except a case when you are going to inherit a class from it exactly.
 * Do not use the Enam postfix for a name of an enum.